codecowboydotio/nginx-a-b-testing/docs/index.md

 Like a lot of open source ideas, this is built on the shoulders of giants.
 Specifically, two NGINX blogs that I have to mention.

-Kevin Jones' excellent blog: https://www.nginx.com/blog/performing-a-b-testing-nginx-plus/
+Kevin Jones' excellent blog [here](https://www.nginx.com/blog/performing-a-b-testing-nginx-plus/)

 and

-Rick Nelson's excellent blog: https://www.nginx.com/blog/dynamic-a-b-testing-with-nginx-plus/
+Rick Nelson's excellent blog [here](https://www.nginx.com/blog/dynamic-a-b-testing-with-nginx-plus/)

 ## NGINX+